 - Beat the egg yolks in a heatproof bowl and set aside.

-- Turn the heat to low.
-Take the milk and pour a little into the egg yolk mix in a thin stream while whisking the yolks continuously .
-After pouring about 1 C of the milk return the remaining milk to the stove.
+Turn the heat to low.
+Take the milk and pour a little into the egg yolk mix in a thin stream while whisking the yolks continuously.
+After pouring about 1 cup of the milk return the remaining milk to the stove.

-- Keep the heat low and pour the egg yolk mix into the pan in a thin stream while whisking he milk in the pan.
-Keep cooking over low to medium low heat until the custard thickens a little.
+Keep the heat low and pour the egg yolk mix into the pan in a thin stream while whisking the milk in the pan.
+Stir, and keep cooking over low to medium low heat until the custard thickens a little.
 Keep stirring to prevent it from sticking to the pan.
-Turn off the heat and as the custard thicken and begins to coat the back of the spoon .
+Turn off the heat and as the custard thicken and begins to coat the back of the spoon.
+Mix in the vanilla.

 - Pit and chop the cherries into quarters or eights.

-- Transfer the chilled custard to the ice cream maker (follow manufacture’s instructions) and process.
-When the mix begin to firm up slowly add the chopped cherries.
+Transfer the chilled custard to the ice cream maker (follow manufacturer’s instructions) and process.
+When the mix begins to firm up add the chopped cherries, slowly.
 Continue churning till set.